How a GAPS Practitioner can help if you are confused or struggling to heal

 Every person is unique and has their own set of circumstances and health history.
 Some of us have been sick longer than others and need some additional assistance.
 Following the GAPS Protocol for 6 – 12 months gives the body nutrients and the strength that it needs before attending to deeper issues.
 It also allows time for the body to go through the cycles of die-off and detox, which can bring symptoms of their own as well as worsening current symptoms for a time.

-3. If you are not yet confident in listening to your body, and using self-tests like the Coca Pulse Test or the Skin Sensitivity Test, to determine food sensitivities, is not enough.
+3. If you are not yet confident in listening to your body, or using self-tests like the Coca Pulse Test or the Skin Sensitivity Test, to determine food sensitivities, is not enough.

 Self-tests are inexpensive and can give one a good beginning, but may not give you all the information you desire.